Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 If the website can't help, ExpressVPN's support team is available 24/7 via email and live chat.

 ExpressVPN recommends Live Chat for the fastest results, but we sent a test email question anyway to check response times.
-Although the company suggests it can take up to 24 hours to get a reply, we got a friendly, detailed and helpful message in only 66 minutes.
+Although the company suggests it can take up to 24 hours to get a reply, we got a friendly, detailed and helpful message in under an hour.
 That's much faster than we expected, and the reply contained everything we needed to diagnose and resolve our issue.

 Live chat also performed very well.
-We ran several checks on the service, there were always agents available, and typically we had a first genuine response (a real comment on our issues, not just an automated 'I'm Steve and I'm here to help you' bot-type reply.)
+We ran several checks on the service, there were always agents available, and typically we had a first genuine response (a real comment on our issues, not just an automated 'I'm Steve and I'm here to help you' bot-type reply) within two or three minutes.

 The quality of chat support was well above average, too, with the agent spending 30 minutes patiently walking us through some well-chosen diagnostic steps.
 Whether you're a networking newbie or an experienced expert, there's a good chance that ExpressVPN's support will be able to solve any issues within a very few minutes.